How does Variable Shadowing work in JavaScript?

 Use Linters

 Utilize JavaScript linters like ESLint to detect and warn about variable shadowing in your codebase.
-Linters can help enforce good coding practices and identify potential issues.
+Linters help enforce good coding practices and identify potential issues.

 Be Mindful of Scope